dbx834/nvc/content/writings/embracing-interdependence-with-nonviolent-communication.md

 Although choosing to live Nonviolence invites us to reconsider the way we think and behave and in that light can take us on a deep life journey, it also offers some basic key distinctions and tangible steps to support us as we deepen this practice.
 So the beginner and advanced practitioner alike can walk through the steps and move from disconnection towards connection, thereby increasing our willingness and ability to co-exist together on this planet.

-– by L’aura Joy

-CNVC Certified Trainer
+_Written by L’aura Joy, CNVC Certified Trainer_